 - Dedicated server hosting

-Shared hosting is when multiple different customers of the hosting company share the resources of one server.
-While the files are all kept separate, the fact that they share system resources means issues on one site may impact the performance of another.
+Shared hosting is when multiple customers of the hosting company share the resources of one server.
+While the files are all kept separate, that they share system resources means issues on one site may impact the performance of another.
 This is a great option for entry-level sites that aren’t going to get a huge amount of traffic.